MaayanLab/intro-rnaseq-jupyter/README.md

 ## Requirements
 To run the notebook, a stable installation of Python (>=2.7) and R (>=3.0) are required.
 Some additional packages are required to run the pipeline, as shown in *requirements.txt*.

+A Python 2.7 virtual environment with the required packages is included within the repository (*venv.zip*).